Roof Insulation Cost

 In the UK, most homes have a pitched roof, which is where two sloped sides meet at a central ridge.
 A roof is usually classed as pitched if the slope exceeds about 10 degrees or it has more than two sides over the ridge.

-For pitched roofs, insulation can either be installed above the joists or directly under the slope.
+For pitched roofs, insulation can either be installed above the joists or directly under the slope, as with loft insulation.
 The method you choose will affect the overall cost.

 There are also many kinds of different materials that can be used to insulate the roof of a property sufficiently.
 Some of the most common types of roof insulation include Fibreglass Insulation, Insulation Boards or Panels, and Expanding Insulating Foam.